 Resources for Manufacturers

-Manufacturing Workforce Plan 2019-2021 – Led by manufacturers and the needs they identified, we developed a regional workforce development plan.
+Manufacturing Workforce Plan 2019-2021 – Led by manufacturers and the needs they identified, we created a regional workforce development plan with partners at CWWC.

-Manufacturing Video – Hear from some of Southwest Washington’s leading manufacturers in this four-minute video.
+Manufacturing Video – Hear from some of Southwest Washington’s leading manufacturers.

 Meet Your Manufacturing Rep